j-pap/NixOS/README.md

 This is my flake for a multi-system NixOS installation.
 I've tried to craft it to be as secure as possible without being a complete inconvenience to the average user.

-I currently run GNOME on my Framework because I feel like it is the most integrated way of fully utilizing the system's features; This means declaring nearly all options via dconf.settings to achieve reproducibility.
-I'm testing the COSMIC desktop via the nixos-cosmic flake on my T450s, and may eventually deploy it on my Framework, as well as my gaming system.
-Speaking of, my gaming system uses KDE, provided by the plasma-manager flake.
-I also have a half-baked Hyprland configuration, that I haven't gotten around to completing.
+My Framework 13 is running GNOME, because I feel like it is currently the most integrated way of fully utilizing a laptop's features.
+Nearly all of GNOME's customizations are declared using dconf settings via home-manager.

+My gaming desktop is running KDE, which is customized with the plasma-manager flake via home-manager.

+I'm testing the alpha COSMIC DE on my T450s, and may eventually deploy it on the Framework once it gets a stable release.
+Depending on how it benchmarks running games, I may deploy it to the gaming desktop as well.

+I also have a half-baked Hyprland config, which I hope to eventually complete, but I haven't gotten around to finishing it.

 ## Installation